 Organizations should be careful to not reduce purpose to a marketing tactic or a quick campaign.
 Rather, it should be something that is deeply embedded into business process, brand identity, and the experience companies deliver.
-Purpose creates relationships with consumers that go far beyond transactional or product-based relationships.32 Thus, consistency of messaging and actions around purpose is critical.
-Our research revealed that organizations that are consistent in their purpose-related actions stand to gain increased consumer engagement.
+Purpose creates relationships with consumers that go far beyond transactional or product-based relationships.32 When asked how they perceive organizations that support the fight against racism, 57% of consumers agree that only those organizations that have actively fought against racism in their own workplace can be credible.
+Thus, consistency of messaging and actions around purpose is critical.
+Our research also revealed that organizations that are consistent in their purpose-related actions stand to gain increased consumer engagement.